-We recorded \$17 thousand in provision for income taxes during 2021, compared with \$14 thousand in 2020 and none in 2019.
-The increases in 2021 and 2020 were primarily due to increased taxable earnings.
+We recorded \$16 thousand in provision for income taxes during 2022, compared with \$17 thousand in 2021 and \$14 thousand in 2020.
+The decrease in 2022 was primarily due to paying less tax estimates.
 Tax expense was also impacted by our patronage refund program.
 We operate as a Subchapter T cooperative for tax purposes and thus may deduct from taxable income certain amounts that are distributed from net earnings to borrowers.
 See Note 2 for additional details.